romland/itemLens/README.md

 - Right now the code very JavaScripty while it should be TypeScripty.
 A lot of it is still very much a prototype.

 # TODO / notes
+- make a multi-"screen" wizard for adding new items on smaller devices (from desktop single screen is good)
 - consider: Is it faster to do a quick pre-check on the Jetson to see if there is a QR code in image?
 - Investigate how fast classification inference can run on a recent RasPi (using OpenCL)
 - TODO fields when adding items: